PiotrPieciak/LEARN_02_KODILLA_Credit_Card/README.md

 This project was fully completed by me and based on knowladge and skills leaned during five-month course.
 In my analysis, I compare different methods and share insights on what works best for detecting credit card fraud.

+I achieved weighted avg F1-score 0.776 with recall 0.622 and precision 0.479 for class 1 (frauds).
+Recall was increased 74% compared to basic model with the cost of precision.

 ## Dataset
 The dataset was provided by Kodilla and I received permission to share it on the public GitHub repository.